The 5 Principles of Green Economy

-- It is based on solidarity, strengthening trust and social ties, and supporting human rights, the rights of workers, indigenous peoples and minorities, and the right to sustainable development.
+- It is based on solidarity and social justice, strengthening trust and social ties, and supporting human rights, the rights of workers, indigenous peoples and minorities, and the right to sustainable development.

 - It promotes empowerment of MSMEs, social enterprises, and sustainable livelihoods.

 - It seeks a fast and fair transition and covers its costs – leaving no-one behind, enabling vulnerable groups to be agents of transition, and innovating in social protection and reskilling.

 The green economy safeguards, restores and invests in nature.